Skip to content

 The Mission

-Envision Resilience is a nonprofit organization that works to advance innovative city planning and design in the face of climate change through student and community partnerships.
+Envision Resilience works to advance innovative planning and design in the face of climate change through student and community partnerships.

 The Project